miyako/4d-plugin-set-application-icon/README.md

 **Note:** probably not compatible with Windows XP which does not support PNG icons.

 Obviously you shouldn't modify your own icon at runtime.
 To simply change the icon of a window, consider ``MDI USE ICON FILE`` in [mdi](https://github.com/miyako/4d-plugin-mdi).
+You can use (picture-to-ico)[https://github.com/miyako/4d-plugin-picture-to-ico] to create large PNG icons.

 ##Platform